Olatubosun/rocksdb.docs/RocksDB-Basics.md

 ## 1. Introduction

-RocksDB started at [Facebook](https://www.facebook.com/Engineering) is a storage engine for various storage media and solutions for server workloads, with fast storage (especially Flash storage) as initial focus.
-It is a C++ library and may be used to store keys and values, which are arbitrarily-sized byte streams.
-It supports both of point lookups and range scans, and support different level of ACID guarantees.
+RocksDB started at [Facebook](https://www.facebook.com/Engineering) as a storage engine for server workloads on various storage media, with the initial focus on fast storage (especially Flash storage).
+It is a C++ library to store keys and values, which are arbitrarily-sized byte streams.
+It supports both point lookups and range scans, and provides different types of ACID guarantees.

-A balance is struck between customize-ability and self-adapting.
+A balance is struck between customize-ability and self-adaptability.
 RocksDB features highly flexible configuration settings that may be tuned to run on a variety of production environments, including pure memory, Flash, hard disks or remote storage.
 It supports various compression algorithms and good tools for production support and debugging.
-On the other hand, efforts are also made to limit number of knobs, provide good enough out-of-box performance, and use some adaptive algorithms.
+On the other hand, efforts are also made to limit the number of knobs, to provide good enough out-of-box performance, and to use some adaptive algorithms wherever applicable.

-RocksDB borrows significant code from the open source [leveldb](https://code.google.com/p/leveldb/) project as well as significant ideas from [Apache HBase](http://hbase.apache.org/).
+RocksDB borrows significant code from the open source [leveldb](https://code.google.com/p/leveldb/) project as well as ideas from [Apache HBase](http://hbase.apache.org/).
 The initial code was forked from open source leveldb 1.5.
 It also builds upon code and ideas that were developed at Facebook before RocksDB.

 ## 2. Assumptions and Goals